 In order to add some further substance to its goals, TCS also publishes its "Central Philosophy" which includes

 The Central School is a mixed school, taking children from 3 to 18 years of age.
-It presently has 3021 students on its register, a reduction of some 200 since its previous inspection, driven almost certainly by economic circumstances.
+It presently has around 3,020 students on its register, a reduction of some 200 since its previous inspection, driven almost certainly by economic circumstances.

 Though strongly discouraged by the regulator, The Central School runs two separate sessions in order to be able to meet the demand of parents.
 A morning session is provided for boys and girls from Kindergarten to Grade 2 and for girls from Grades 3 to 12.
 The afternoon session consists of boys classes from Grades 3 to 12.
-The school employs 172 qualified teachers and 18 teaching assistants - slight reductions in numbers presumably reflecting the lower student numbers.
-This means that a staff:student ratio of 1:18 has been maintained.
-In common with other schools in the group, TCS is particularly supportive of Students of Determination, with close to 500 children identified with Special Educational Needs.
+The school employs 184 qualified teachers and six teaching assistants.
+This means that a staff:student ratio of 1:18 has been maintained, indicative of large class sizes.

 There have clearly been issues with teacher retention in the past, with some 38% of staff having left the school in 2015-16, but this trend appears to have steadied, with the turnover in 2016-17 having reduced to 16% and that for 2017-18 having increased to the norm for the UAE of 21%.
-However, having to replace one-fifth of the teaching staff is inevitably disruptive.
-The majority of staff and students come from Indian and sub continent expat families.
+The turnover figure in the 2019-20 report was 23%.
+Having to replace a quarter of the teaching staff is inevitably disruptive.
+The majority of staff and students come from Indian and subcontinent expat families.

 In addition to Hindi, Bengali and Urdu, the school offers Malayalam or Tamil as an additional language.
 Computer is taught as a subject from Std.
 I onwards to provide students.
 Co-scholastic activities include The Science Club and a Debating and Dramatic Association (LDDA), whilst students may also prepare for Qirat.
 Hifz-E-Quran classes are conducted at the school for Hifz (ie memorization of the holy Quran).
 Other activities include indoor games, such as tennis, chess and carom, and karate training, as well as audio-visual programmes, fine arts and project works which also take place.